 Any airbrush has a single trigger to operate but there are differences in their control.
 Here we distinguish two types:

-This type allows for control of air pressure and paint volume.
+This type allows for more control over air pressure and paint volume.
 And this is very useful if you want to be precise about painting.
-A user adjusts airflow and the amount of paint by the push and pull of a trigger what makes this type of airbrushes quite difficult to manipulate.
+A user adjusts airflow and the amount of paint by the push and pull of a trigger what makes dual-action airbrushes quite difficult to manipulate.
 That's why mainly professional users prefer this type.

 The difference between airbrush feed systems